drocheam/optrace/docs/source/details/matrix_analysis.rst

    \text{OC} = V_1 + \frac{V_2 - V_1}{1 - A + \frac{BC}{D-1}}
    :label: eq_oc_final

-The requirements that were implicitly assumed include the existence of a nodal point (:math:`C \neq 0`) and that the input and output positions differ (:math:`x_2 \neq x_1`).
+The requirements implicitly assumed include the existence of a nodal point (:math:`C \neq 0`) and that the input and output positions differ (:math:`x_2 \neq x_1`).
 The only scenario where it makes sense to define an optical center, despite these conditions, is for an ideal lens.
 In this case, we set :math:`\text{OC} = V_1`, although a nodal ray does not cross the optical axis at that point.